- Choosing a 35mm film camera

 However, here are the main things to watch out for:

-I’m happy to say that over the last 15 years I’ve had exposure to all manner of cameras from Kodak, Canon, Nikon, Panasonic and Sony.
+I’m happy to say that over the last 20 years I’ve had exposure to all manner of cameras from Kodak, Canon, Nikon, Panasonic, Sony and Fujifilm.
 From all my research last year, I quickly concluded that Nikon seemed to offer the widest scope of backwards lens capability, with their F mount.

 Which lens to buy